Showing posts with label Platformers - Multi Screen. Show all posts

 The CryptO'pinion?

-I'm impressed by the demo of Sam Nasty and, never in a million years, would I have imagined repeatably breaking out of prison could have been so much fun.
+I'm impressed by the demo and, never in a million years, would I have imagined breaking out of prison could have been fun.
 Sure, there are a few bugs (that Jerome is in the process of fixing).
 Plus a few niggles that I'd like tweaked - like overly sensitive joystick controls and the desperate need for more lives.
+(WIP)

 Sam Nasty is a fantastic concept and I'm gobsmacked he didn't release this back in the day.
 I'm sure it would have gone down a storm!
-So please take time to download the demo and send him your feedback and support.
-A great game!!
+So please take time to download the demo, have a play, and consider sending him your feedback and support.
+A thoroughly enjoyable and addictive game and well worth buying for pennies!!

 2 euros for the full game - support Jerome & the ST scene!